lokendra2102/reasy/README.md

 ### Registering Globals

-- #### registerGlobalHeaders()
+- #### headers()
-    - registerGlobalHeaders() method can be used to add defualt headers which will be passed to all the requests fired using reasy.
+    - reasy.register.headers() method can be used to add defualt headers which will be passed to all the requests fired using reasy.
     \
     &nbsp;
     ```js
-    registerGlobalHeaders({
+    reasy.register.headers({
         'header name' : 'header value',
         // other headers
     })
     ```

-- #### registerDefaultDomain()
+- #### domain()
-    - registerDefaultDomain() method can be used to add defualt domain which will be appended to all the requests fired using reasy.
+    - reasy.register.domain() method can be used to add defualt domain which will be appended to all the requests fired using reasy.
     \
     &nbsp;
     ```js
-    registerDefaultDomain(URL)
+    reasy.register.domain(URL)
     ```

-- #### registerPostRequestHook()
+- #### postRequest()
-    - registerPostRequestHook() method is an interceptor which can be used to override the default response handling of reasy as per user expects it to be.
+    - reasy.interceptor.postRequest() method is an interceptor which can be used to override the default response handling of reasy as per user expects it to be.

     ``This hook can modify only the response returned by the server.
 Unknown Error handling will not be modified such as aborting request.``
     \
     &nbsp;
     ```js
-    registerPostRequestHook((response, success, failure) => {
+    postRequest((response, success, failure) => {
         if (!response.ok) {
             // Failure Callback
             failure(response); //send data between parenthesis